davehague/audapolis/doc/feat/phase1_whisper_integration.md

 Focus on CPU-only detection for now.
 GPU acceleration will be added in Phase 3.
 Keep detection lightweight and fast.
 ```

-### Step 1.6: Create Whisper-Vosk Bridge Layer
+### Step 1.6: Refactor Transcription Engine

-**Context**: Create a unified interface that can use either engine transparently.
+**Context**: Refactor the transcription engine to exclusively use Whisper.

 **Prompt 1.6**:
 ```